BluetoothLowEnergyIniOSSwift/Chapter08/README.md

 # Bluetooth Low Energy in iOS Swift

-## Chapter 8: Write Data to a Peripheral
+## Chapter 8: Writing Data to a Peripheral

 These are **complete downloadable code examples** from my book, _Bluetooth Low Energy with iOS Swift_.
 The book teaches how to make Bluetooth Low Energy devices using iOS/Swift.